Manila: The People Power Revolution

-Discovering what was happening, the forces which had been organizing Aquino's civil disobedience campaign went to the stretch of Efipanio De Los Santos Avenue (EDSA) between the two camps, beginning to form a human barricade to keep Marcos loyalist forces from attacking.
+Discovering what was happening, the forces which had been organizing Aquino's civil disobedience campaign went to the stretch of Epifanio De Los Santos Avenue (EDSA) between the two camps, beginning to form a human barricade to keep Marcos loyalist forces from attacking.
 The crowd grew even larger when Ramos telephoned Manila Cardinal Jaime Sin for help, and Sin went on Radyo Veritas to invite Catholics to join in protecting Enrile and Ramos.
-Seeing what was happening, multiple units of the Armed Forces of the Philippines defected Marcos, with air units under the command of General Antonio Sotelo and Colonel Charles Hotchkiss, even performed calculated operations which included strafing the grounds of Malacañang palace with bullets and disabling gunships at nearby Villamor Airbase.
+Seeing what was happening, multiple units of the Armed Forces of the Philippines defected from Marcos, with air units under the command of General Antonio Sotelo and Colonel Charles Hotchkiss, even performed calculated operations which included strafing the grounds of Malacañang palace with bullets and disabling gunships at nearby Villamor Airbase.

 The Reagan administration eventually decided to offer Marcos a chance to flee into exile.
 Shortly after midnight on February 26, 1986, the Marcos Family fled Malacañang and were taken to Clark Airbase, after which they went into exile in Honolulu along with some select followers including Fabian Ver and Danding Cojuangco.
 Because the victory had been won by the civilians on the streets rather than the military, the event was dubbed the People Power revolution.
 Ferdinand Marcos' 21 years as President - and his 14 years as authoritarian leader - of the Philippines was over.
+After Manila has once again experienced a battle and surmounted another crisis, Nick Joaquin, famous National Artist for Literature then wrote:

+"It almost seems as if every problem, every crisis, arises just to prove the aliveness of this city; continually destroyed and continually rebuilt, ever decaying and ever re-greening, Manila has survived for four hundred years and will surely survive for four hundred more.

+Because it is a city of our affections..."